 You are not eligible for a College Graduate Student Travel Award if you are on academic probation or on leave at the time of the nomination deadline.

-Because travel awards are dispersed through your bursar account, if you have an outstanding balance on your account, you may not be eligible to receive an award or you may not recieve the full amount of your award.
+Because travel awards are dispersed through your bursar account, if you have an outstanding balance on your account, you may not be eligible to receive an award or you may not receive the full amount of your award.

 Nomination procedures